 In the past ...

-Before coming to Warwick I taught mathematics in schools for several years.
+Before coming to Warwick I taught mathematics in schools for several years, being Head of Department in both private and State sectors.
 I joined Computer Science at Warwick in September 1985 and retired officially as an Associate Professor in August 2012.
 While in post I taught a wide variety of modules and contributed in many ways to administration and admissions.
 Six higher degree theses were successfully completed under my supervision: four for the degree of PhD, and two for the degree of MSc by research.
 Some of these theses are downloadable from the Empirical Modelling web pages.
 I acted as an advisor and co-examiner for many other theses.